-During 2021/22 the Association has continued to deliver on its partnership obligations with Local Authorities and Parish Councils and enhance its reputation as a primary provider of rural homes.
+During 2022/23 the Association has continued to deliver on its partnership obligations with Local Authorities and Parish Councils and enhance its reputation as a primary provider of rural homes.

 The Association has continued to deliver on its Business Plan and growth objectives.
 This is despite the challenging operating environment, and restrictions in capital subsidy.
 This has resulted in increased investment of the Association's own resources in new schemes.
-During the year the Association worked on building 28 homes in the four villages of Nassington, Norton, Lilbourne and Little Addington which will be completed in 2022/23.
+During the year the Association completed 28 homes in the four villages of Nassington, Norton, Lilbourne and Little Addington.